Please take a moment to familiarize yourself with our recommendations on what to bring with you on your Kilimanjaro trek in Tanzania.

 - You will need to upload a scanned passport photo, a copy of the photo page of your passport, and a PDF copy of your onward flight ticket.

-- You will want to apply for a Multiple Entry Visa, for Leisure & Holiday.
-Port of entry and departure will usually be Kilimanjaro International Airport (KIA).
+- You will want to apply for a Multiple Entry Visa, for Leisure & Holiday (for U.S. citizens — single entry for non-U.S. citizens).
+Port of entry and departure will usually be Kilimanjaro International Airport (JRO).

-- The ‘Travel Information’ part of the form will be as follows: Host: Company/Organization; Full Name: Joshua Lovuto; Mobile Number: +255 7842 2546; E-mail: email@example.com; Company Name: Pamoja Safaris Ltd.; Relationship: Company Owner; Physical Address: P.O.
+- The ‘Travel Information’ part of the form will be as follows: Host: Company/Organization; Full Name: Joshua Lovuto; Mobile Number: (select Tanzania from the country drop down list, +255) 784292546; E-mail: firstname.lastname@example.org; Company Name: Pamoja Safaris Ltd.; Relationship: Company Owner; Physical Address: P.O.
 Box 14727, Ilboru Unsurveyed Area, Arusha; Where Staying: Hotel; Physical Address: Ilboru Safari Lodge, P.O.
 Box 10124, Arusha.

 Arrival & Departure

 If arriving from an international destination, the airport you’ll be flying into will be Kilimanjaro International Airport (JRO).
-(Tip: bring a pen with you on the flight so that you can fill out the immigration form and have it ready when you land at the airport.)
+(Tip: bring a pen with you on the flight so that you can fill out the immigration form and have it ready when you land at the airport, although be aware that not all flights hand these out on the plane.)

 If you will be flying to Arusha via a domestic flight (e.g. from Dar es Salaam or Zanzibar), you can choose either Kilimanjaro International Airport (JRO) or Arusha City Airport (ARK).
-(ARK is is closer to Arusha city but further from Kilimanjaro/Moshi city, and usually costs a bit more while having fewer flight options.)
+(ARK is is closer to Arusha city which you would usually be starting from for safari trips, but further from Kilimanjaro/Moshi city, and usually costs a bit more while having fewer flight options.)

 In either case, we’ll be there to pick you up when you arrive!
 Just look for our representative holding a sign with your name(s) written on it outside of the baggage claim area.
-From JRO airport it will be about an hour drive to Moshi, from ARK (Arusha city) it will be about two hours.
-We’ll be dropping you off at your lodge in Moshi, where you will meet your head guide before dinner to talk about the adventure ahead, and go over any questions you have before dinner.
+From Kilimanjaro airport it will be less than an hour drive to Moshi, from ARK (Arusha city) it will be just under two hours.
+We will be dropping you off at your lodge in Moshi, where you will meet your head guide before dinner to talk about the adventure ahead, and go over any questions you have before dinner.

 The next morning, after breakfast, you’ll be driving a couple hours to the gates of Mount Kilimanjaro National Park, where we’ll begin the climb.